- 20 min

-With a fork, whisk buttermilk, oil, eggs and Passionfruit Baking Paste together in a bowl.
+With a fork, whisk buttermilk, oil, eggs, passion fruit and Vanilla Bena Paste together in a bowl.
 Add to flour mixture and use a large metal spoon to fold together until just combined.
 Be careful not to over mix – the batter should still be slightly lumpy.

 Spoon mixture into paper cases, dividing evenly.
 Top each muffin with a few of slices of pear and sprinkle with extra shredded coconut.
 Bake in preheated oven for 30 minutes or until muffins are golden and cooked when tested with a skewer.
 Cool for 3 minutes in tin, then transfer to a wire rack.
 Serve warm or at room temperature.

 To use Queen Passionfruit Baking Paste in this recipe, simply replace passionfruit pulp with 2 tsp Queen Passionfruit Baking Paste.